yurivm/simfy_chrome_extension/README.md

 simfy_chrome_extension
 ======================

-A Chrome extension to control the simfy player.
+A Chrome extension to control the [simfy](http://www.simfy.de/) web player.
 You don't have to look for the simfy tab among all the open tabs and windows, simply click on the extension icon.